Bruen 101 - The Test That’s Breaking Gun Control Laws!

 How do courts determine if a gun control law is constitutional?

-Courts evaluate gun control laws by first checking if they violate the Second Amendment.
-They then apply an originalism approach, considering the Founding Fathers' intent and historical analog laws from the time the Constitution was written.
+Courts evaluate gun control laws by first checking if they fall under the Second Amendment's protection of the right to keep and bear arms.
+They then apply an originalism approach, examining historical laws and the Founding Fathers' intent from 1791.

-What is the originalism approach in constitutional law?
+What is the originalism approach in legal interpretation?

 Related News